-Contributions to GHG emissions associated with implementing the No Action Alternative would be similar to existing impacts, which result from regular barge traffic through the MKARNS as well as emissions from O&M efforts, such as maintenance dredging.
+Contributions to GHG emissions associated with implementing the No Action Alternative would be similar to existing impacts, which result from regular towboat traffic through the MKARNS as well as emissions from O&M efforts, such as maintenance dredging.
 Under the No Action Alternative, transportation would not change because channel deepening would not occur.
 Without the channel deepening, the amount of barge traffic contributing GHG emissions would not change.
+Historical and projected O&M dredging frequency and quantity necessary to maintain the existing 9-foot channel was utilized to estimate resulting GHG emissions associated with the No Action Alternative (Table 4-1).
+No new aquatic habitats would be created that would contribute to the introduction or sequestration of GHGs.
 The climate is predicted to warm in the future and result in more severe extreme weather events, including flooding events; however, current operations along the MKARNS are not expected to significantly contribute to these climate changes.
-Current operations are expected to have long-term, negligible adverse impacts on climate change and GHG emissions.